-The Citadel campus community has been hard at work this year installing and implementing Banner, the Sunguard Enterprise Information System for higher education, which moves the community toward a unified digital campus.
-The new applications of Banner will transform teaching and learning here at The Citadel.
-This year, the campus implemented the modules for Finance, Admissions, Student, Human Resources and Financial Aid.
-Other powerful new tools introduced include an Operational Data Store (ODS) that will integrate data from multiple sources to make analysis and reporting easier, and an Enterprise Data Warehouse (EDW) to safeguard historical data.
+The Citadel campus community continued installation and implementation of Banner, the Sunguard Enterprise Resource Information System, which moves the campus toward a unified digital campus.
+Banner modules for Finance, Admissions, Student, Human Resources, and Financial Aid as well as the Operational Data Store and Enterprise Data Warehouse all became operational during the 2010-2011 academic year.